kreely/mquickjs/README.md

 ```

 The bytecode format depends on the endianness and word length (32 or
 64 bit) of the CPU.
-On a 64 bit CPU, it is possible to generate 32 bit
+On a 64 bit CPU, it is possible to use the option
-bytecode to run it on an embedded 32 bit system with the `-m32`
+`-m32` to generate 32 bit bytecode that can run on an embedded 32
-option.
+bit system.

 Use the option `--no-column` to remove the column number debug info
 (only line numbers are remaining) if you want to save some storage.